Architect-focused, code-referenced, sustainability-driven. Full URLs are kept for transparent citation and specification workflows.

 European Union

-- EN 816 Standard: Specifies the performance and mechanical durability for single-handle and sensor taps.
+- EN 816: Performance and mechanical durability references for taps.

-- WELS Scheme: Water Efficiency Labelling and Standards assigns star ratings based on fixture flow rates.
+- WELS: Star ratings based on fixture flow rates.

 Middle East

-Each system reflects a growing global consensus: water efficiency is now integral to architectural quality and performance.
+Each system reflects the same direction: water efficiency is now part of architectural quality and long-term performance.

 Specifier Strategies for Architects

-To make sure your designs hit the mark on both compliance and performance, keep these strategies in mind:
+To hit compliance and real performance, keep these strategies in your spec workflow:

 Quantifying the Environmental Impact

 A standard 2.2 gpm faucet replaced with a 0.5 gpm sensor faucet saves 1.7 gallons per minute.
-If used for 30 seconds per activation, 100 uses per day: Daily Savings = 85 gallons, or roughly 31,000 gallons per year per fixture.
+If used for 30 seconds per activation at 100 uses per day: daily savings = 85 gallons, or roughly 31,000 gallons per year per fixture.

 - Reduced energy for water heating